gerbrand/kafka-debezium-example/README.md

 ## Registering connector
 This repository contains a few example connector configurations.
 To test to your own database, you could start by copying and update the above json file.

+If you prefer you can also add connector via the [akhq gui](http://localhost:8080/ui/docker-kafka-server/connect/connect/create).

 After registering, you might want to see the follow the log-output of kafka connect to see if and what's happening:
 ```docker-compose logs -f --tail 100 connect```